 The mSCOA secretariat will on behalf of the Project Team (with the input from each member of the project team) monthly prepare a written report reflecting in a clear and concise manner the progress against the mSCOA project plan, timeframes and mSCOA risk register.
 The monthly report must be provided to the municipal manager/project sponsor on/before the xxx date of each month.
-An aggregated report must be compiled for each quarter and submitted to the Municipal Manager/project sponsor on/before xxx date of the quarter for tabling to the municipal council.
+An aggregated report must be compiled for each quarter and submitted to the Municipal Manager/project sponsor on/before xxx date of the municipal council.